Faisal Karami: Early life and education

 Karami was born into a Sunni family in Tripoli on 26 September 1971.
-His father is Omar Karami who was one of the former Prime Minister of Lebanon.
+His father is Omar Karami a former Prime Minister of Lebanon.
 He is also the nephew of Rashid Karami, who served as prime minister for eight terms.
 Faisal Karami studied business administration in the United States.

 Career

 Karami is the head of the Arab Liberation Party.
 He was appointed minister of youth and sports in June 2011 to the cabinet of Najib Mikati.
 He was a non-affiliated member and part of the March 8 coalition in the cabinet.
 Karami's term ended on 15 February 2014, and Abdul Muttaleb Al Hinawi succeeded him in the post.

 Controversy

-Karami's appointment led to conflict during the cabinet formation process in 2011 due to the fact that Hezbollah had explicitly asked Mikati to assign Faisal Karami as one of the ministers which was initially refused by Mikati.
+Karami's appointment led to conflict during the cabinet formation process in 2011 due to the fact that the 8th March Alliance had explicitly asked Mikati to assign Faisal Karami as one of the ministers which was initially refused by Mikati.
 Mikati argued that if Karami became minister, three of the five seats would be taken by natives of Tripoli (himself, finance minister Mohammad Safadi, and Karami), leading to imbalance in political representation.
-Nevertheless, Karami was appointed as a non-affiliated minister chosen by Hezbollah, and became the seventh Sunni member of the cabinet after Lebanese Parliament Speaker Nabih Berri’s AMAL party agreed to give up one of its governmental shares for him.
+Nevertheless, Karami was appointed as a non-affiliated minister, and became the seventh Sunni member of the cabinet after Lebanese Parliament Speaker Nabih Berri’s AMAL party agreed to give up one of its governmental shares for him.
 Karami's appointment was celebrated in his hometown, Tripoli.